 Intensive care medicine

 In intensive care and emergency medicine, plasma proteins from Biotest are used for example to correct for loss of blood volume and protein which can occur after serious injuries or burns.
 Another important therapeutic indication is severe bacterial infections (sepsis) or severe lung infections.
-In this area in particular, special immunoglobulin preparations such as Pentaglobin® or the IgM concentrate which is still under development, directly save patients´ lives.
+In this area in particular, special immunoglobulin preparations such as Pentaglobin® or the IgM Concentrate (Trimodulin) which is still under development, directly save patients´ lives.